 Mississippi College has exchange programs with Johannes Gutenberg University in Mainz, Germany, Federal University of Paraiba in Joao Pessoa, Brazil, and with Montpellier University II in Montpellier, France.
-Other study abroad opportunities include The Austrian Studies Program at Salzburg College, Austria, the University of Alicante, Spain, Veritus University in Costa Rica, as well as programs in Ching, Japan, and summer programs in France and Spain.
+Other study abroad opportunities include The Austrian Studies Program at Salzburg College, Austria, the University of Alicante and Colegio Delibes in Spain, Veritus University and USAC in Costa Rica, as well as programs in Ching, Argentina, Peru and Japan.